WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ## Request Blob Format

-As described [earlier](#step-1-get-auction-blob-from-browser), The binary blob returned as the `request` from `navigator.getInterestGroupAdAuctionData()` contains the information needed for the [ProtectedAudienceInput](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md#protectedaudienceinput) in a `SelectAd` B&A call.
-The encryption is done using public keys the browser fetches from a trusted endpoint that correspond with private keys only shared with B&A servers running in TEEs.
-The `request` is derived from the interest groups stored in the browser to be provided to [the B&A API](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md).
-The request includes the contents of the interest groups, and information that the B&A server can pass unmodified in `browserSignals` for bidding like `joinCount`, `bidCount`, and `prevWins`.
+The schema below defines the format of the blob mentioned [earlier](#step-1-get-auction-blob-from-browser).
 The blob is padded to either one of the 7 allowed sizes to reduce the cross-site identity leaked by its size.
 In the event the `request` cannot be created the resulting array will have zero length.

 Prior to encryption the `request` is encoded as [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) with the following schema (specified using [JSON Schema](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-01)):